Flag of New Zealand: Early flags of New Zealand

-There is no recorded flag culture among the Māori before Europeans introduced them to New Zealand.
-By the early 1800s, flags had become an important part of Māori culture.
-During this time, some Māori attached fern leaves or traditional woven cloth, such as paki, to their ships when participating in international trade.
-These are considered by some to be the first flags of New Zealand.
+Māori did not have flags until Europeans introduced them to New Zealand, when they quickly adopted them and made them part of their culture.
+Some Māori attached traditional woven cloth, such as paki, to their ships when participating in international trade.

-In 1830, the trading ship Sir George Murray, built in the Hokianga, sailed to the port of Sydney flying a kaitaka flag.
-The ship was seized by customs officials in the port who deemed the cloth not to meet the British navigation laws requiring ships to fly national ensigns.
-Among the passengers on the ship were two high-ranking Māori chiefs, believed to be Patuone and Taonui.
-The ship's detention was reported as arousing indignation among the Māori population.

-The Murray was sold at auction to Thomas McDonnell who flew a St. George's cross with a blue canton charged with a half moon from the ship.
-This flag was described by the Sydney Herald as 'the New Zealand colours', though they may have been simply McDonnell's house flag.
+The trading ship Sir George Murray, built at Horeke in the Hokianga and bought by Thomas McDonnell in 1831, later that year flew a flag of St. George's cross with a blue canton charged with a half moon.
+The Sydney Herald called the flag "the New Zealand colours", but it may have just been McDonnell's house flag.

 Flag of the United Tribes

 The first flag of New Zealand was adopted 9 (or 20) March 1834 by a vote made by the United Tribes of New Zealand, a meeting of Māori chiefs convened at Waitangi by British resident James Busby.
 The United Tribes later made the Declaration of Independence of New Zealand at Waitangi in 1835.
 Three flags were proposed, all designed by the missionary Henry Williams, who was to play a major role in the translation of the Treaty of Waitangi in 1840.
 The chiefs rejected two other proposals which included the Union Jack, in favour of a modified St George's Cross or the White Ensign, which was the flag used by Henry Williams on the Church Missionary Society ships.
 This flag became known as the flag of the United Tribes of New Zealand and was officially gazetted in New South Wales in August 1835, with a general description not mentioning fimbriation or the number of points on the stars.

 The United Tribes' flag is still flown on the flag pole at Waitangi, and can be seen on Waitangi Day.

+New Māori flag.
+Te Kara gained a resurgence in use from the 1970s to the turn of the 21st century, in conjunction with the modern Māori protest movement.